 -Were the terms of agreement and services explained well

-You should ask how much the firm will charge per hour, what the retainer fee is, and if the firm charges for expenses like courier costs, documents preparation, and other miscellaneous fees.
+You should ask how much the IRS tax relief professional will charge per hour, what the retainer fee is, and if the firm charges for expenses like courier costs, documents preparation, and other miscellaneous fees.

 It should provide pricing details in writing and not be subject to change without advanced notice in writing.